 All those in governance read Keeping Children Safe in Education in its entirety.
 They are aware of obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our schools' local multi-agency safeguarding arrangements.

 The Trust Board:

-- Approves this policy annually, ensuring it complies with the law, and hold the CEO to account for its implementation - Checks that the DfE's filtering and monitoring standards, are in place in each school
+- ensures there is a trust-wide approach to safeguarding and that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - approves this policy annually, ensuring it complies with the law, and hold the CEO to account for its implementation - checks that the DfE's filtering and monitoring standards, are in place in our schools